-AAAS wants to introduce you to some of the students who participated in the internship Program from 1991 through Fall 2002.
+AAAS wants to introduce you to some of the students who participated in the internship Program.
 It was a life-changing experience for them and it can be for you!

 Rob Hill, who graduated in mechanical engineering at University of Illinois/Urbana-Champaign, interned at Goddard Space Flight Center and the following summer at Kennedy Space Center.
 Robert, who has cerebral palsy, now works at Boeing in Seattle, WA.